Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="optional-field-attributes"></a>
 ### Optional Field Attributes

-There are a few optional attributes on all default field types, that you can use to easily achieve a few common cutomizations:
+There are a few optional attributes on all default field types, that you can use to easily achieve a few common customizations:

 ```php
 [